FACT: High-Dimensional Random Forests Inference: Simulation studies

 Table~\ref{tab:5} unveils several interesting phenomena on the spurious effects of different random forests feature importance measures.
-First, we see from Table~\ref{tab:5} that the importance of the null spurious feature $X_{12}$ dominates frequently that of both relevant features $X_{1}$ and $X_{21}$ for all three feature importance measures of the MDI, MDA, and CPI across cases II-IV, which is due to the high correlation between the null feature $X_{12}$ and the relevant feature $X_{11}$.
-In particular, the use of the CPI measure alleviates the spurious effects to certain extent compared to the MDI and MDA measures.
-In sharp contrast, the feature significance measure of the FACT statistic suppresses the spurious effects satisfactorily across all cases I--IV.
-Second, comparing case IV with case III suggests that including more noise features causes more difficulties to the MDI, MDA, and CPI measures in terms of assessing the relative feature relevance.
-In contrast, the results for FACT in Table~\ref{tab:5} demonstrate that the FACT statistic is robust to high feature dimensionality for evaluating the relative feature importance.
+First, we see from Table~\ref{tab:5} that the importance of the null spurious feature $X_{2}$ dominates frequently that of the relevant feature $X_{11}$ for all three feature importance measures MDI, MDA, and CPI across cases II--III, due to the high correlation between the null feature $X_{2}$ and the relevant feature $X_{1}$.
+We also see that the use of the CPI measure alleviates the spurious effects to certain extent compared to the MDI and MDA measures.
+In sharp contrast, the feature significance measure of the FACT statistic suppresses the spurious effects satisfactorily across all cases I--III.